PDF Security FAQs – DRM PDF Protection without Passwords

 The administration system logs all administrator activity including record additions, edits, and deletions.

-In addition, logons, and backup and restore information is recorded.
+In addition, it records log-ons and backup and restore information.

 Does Safeguard PDF Security work with Sharepoint?